cemgundogan/DLAI_carbon_aware_computing_for_genAI_devs/README.md

 # Deep Learning AI - Carbon Aware Computing for GenAI Developers
-Notebooks from the short course offered by Deeplearning AI
+Notebooks and materials from the short course offered by Deeplearning AI